-Portable metabolism tracker launchedJanuary 25th, 2013 in Medical research /
+Portable metabolism tracker launchedJanuary 25, 2013 in Medicine & Health / Medical research

 Breezing, a new startup based on technology developed by researchers at Arizona State University, is offering the world's first portable device that can track an individual's metabolism and use that information to provide diet and exercise recommendations for maintaining or reaching a healthy weight.